 (Names have been changed)

 Are you planning to buy a property abroad with friends or family?
 Our partners at Property Guides have a great guide on how to make it a success complete with handy tips and comments from real families who have been through the experiences themselves.

 If you are ready to buy a home in France, we will be at Your Overseas Home.
 It’s a new style of overseas property show, where those serious about buying can get answers to detailed questions, along with introductions to trusted lawyers, agents and currency providers.
-Click here to apply for FREE tickets to shows in London, Manchester and Glasgow from this March and throughout 2018.
+Click here to apply for FREE tickets to the next show in Epsom and to keep up to date with future ones.